-There isn’t a sentientism podcast (yet) but we’ve been interviewed about sentientism on a growing number of shows.
+I’ve also been interviewed about Sentientism on a growing number of podcast shows.
 You can find listening links below.

 If you run a podcast and would like to talk about sentientism please get in touch using our contact form on the right of this page or via @Sentientism.

 If you think a podcast you listen to would be interested in sentientism, why not put them in touch with me or even suggest yourself as a guest?

 Listen to our episode about Sentientism here.

 Knowing Animals is hosted by previous Sentientism guest Josh Milburn and was previously hosted by Dr Siobhan O’Sullivan.
 It is a fortnightly podcast discussing all things related to animals and ethics; animals and the law; animals and politics; and animal advocacy.
 The show features interviews with Animal Studies scholars and animal advocates.